← All work

 Tier-1 press isn't a publicist's to-do list.
 It's a relationship game played over years.
 The work was learning who covers drinks and consumer categories with real depth, what they care about, what they're sick of being pitched, and how to land a story in their inbox that's actually worth their time.

 In-person briefings, not press releases.
 Data first.
 The Non-Alc white paper, New World Whiskey research, category trend reports.
 Founder access when the founder was the story.
-Exclusives timed to moments that mattered.
+Exclusives timed to the moments that mattered to the business, not the news cycle.

 The best press hits aren't the ones you pitched.
 They're the ones a reporter called you for, because you'd given them something worth quoting six times already.